 Here are five benefits of using a meal planning system:

 1. Saves you time.
 It may sound time-consuming upfront, but the payoff is so worth it.
 When you’re running around during the week trying to accomplish a thousand different things, the last thing you want to do is figure out dinner.
 Instead of hunting down recipes or running to the store every day, you can save time by planning ahead and know what’s going to be on your menu for the week.
 Then when you go shopping for the week, you have everything you need.

 2. Saves you money.
-When you plan out what you’re going to eat for the week, you don’t have to worry about a random dining out night sneaking during the week.
+When you plan out what you’re going to eat for the week, you don’t have to worry about random dining out night sneaking during the week.
 Dining out can get very expensive, but when you cook your meals at home, you’re getting more bang for your buck.
 And when you plan out your meals, you can be on the lookout for coupons and sales.
-Then when you’re shopping, you’ll only buying what’s on your list and avoiding impulse buying.
+Then when you’re shopping, you’ll only be buying what’s on your list and be avoiding impulse buying.

-3. Helps you stay on track with your healthy eating.
+3. It helps you stay on track with your healthy eating.
 Again, you won’t be tempted to run out and pick up fast food when you have a delicious, nutritious menu planned for the week and all the ingredients already in your fridge and pantry.
 You also have more control over your portion sizes, ingredients and how the food is prepped when you eat at home.

 5. Add variety to your meals.
 Meal planning allows you to try new foods and experiment with new recipes each week.
 This doesn’t have to be boring where you’re eating the same things over and over.
 You can spice things up a bit and add variety to your menu.

 5 Benefits of Batch Cooking